gvwilson/buildtogether.tech/src/important/index.md

 that they don't speak up even when they have valuable points to make.

 You can combat this
-by giving everyone [%i "meetings!three sticky notes" "three sticky notes (in meetings)" %]three sticky notes[%/i%] (or coins, or paperclips—anything inedible will do) at the start of the meeting.
+by giving everyone three sticky notes[%i "meetings!three sticky notes" "three sticky notes (in meetings)" %] (or coins, or paperclips—anything inedible will do) at the start of the meeting.
 Every time someone speaks,
 they have to give up one sticky note.